Security: anti-drug commissioner, €10M for stations, stable crime rate

 In brief (easy read)

-The Region wants to make Brussels safer: more firefighters, connected cameras and a plan against drugs.
+The Region wants to make Brussels safer: more firefighters, connected cameras and a commissioner in charge of the fight against drugs.

 Key figures